mengxiangming/dmps/README.md

 **Extension**: A generalization of dmps to the GLM case with non-linear measurments, in particular quantized measurements, can be foundin this [Quantized Compressed Sensing with Score-Based Generative Models](https://arxiv.org/abs/2211.13006) (code is avaliable at  [QCS-SGM](https://github.com/mengxiangming/QCS-SGM) )

-**Notice**: While we did not provide examples of DMPS on (unquantized) compressed sensing, its application is straightforward, as demonstrated in the Appendix of [Quantized Compressed Sensing with Score-Based Generative Models](https://arxiv.org/abs/2211.13006).
+**Notice**: While we did not provide examples of DMPS on (unquantized) compressed sensing, its application in CS is straightforward and the associated results will be updated soon.
+For a first reference, please refer to the Appendix of [Quantized Compressed Sensing with Score-Based Generative Models](https://arxiv.org/abs/2211.13006).

 -----------------------------------------------------------------------------------------
 Results of DMPS on different tasks in noisy image restoration.